anyscale/madewithml.github.io/docs/courses/mlops/infrastructure.md

 We also have control over the features that we use to generate our real-time predictions.

 Our use case doesn't necessarily involve entity features changing over time so it makes sense to just have one processing pipeline.
 However, not all entities in ML applications work this way.
-Using our Netflix content recommendation example, a given user can have certain features that are updated over time, such as top genres, click rate, etc. As we'll see below, we have the option to batch process features for users at a previous time or we could process features in a stream as they become available to make live predictions.
+Using our content recommendation example, a given user can have certain features that are updated over time, such as favorite genres, click rate, etc. As we'll see below, we have the option to batch process features for users at a previous time or we could process features in a stream as they become available and use them to make relevant predictions.

 ### Batch processing